 What are the festivals celebrated at Kashi Vishwanath Temple Uttarkashi?

-Some of the festivals celebrated at Kashi Vishwanath Temple Uttarkashi are:
+Some of the festivals celebrated at the Temple are:

-- Maha Shivratri: Mahashivratri is celebrated in honour of Lord Shiva also popular as Shankara.
-Priests wash the Shivalinga every three hours that day with cow’s milk, curd ,honey , cow ghee as well as water.
-Also, women pray for the well being of their husbands and children, girls keep fast so that they get good and understanding husband.
-During this festival the devotees decorate the lingam with flowers and conduct the abhishek with milk.
+- Maha Shivratri: Mahashivratri is celebrated in honor of Lord Shiva also popular as Shankara.
+Priests wash the Shivalinga every three hours that day with cow’s milk, curd, honey, cow ghee as well as water.
+Also, women pray for the well being of their husbands and children.
+Girls keep fast so that they get a good and understanding husband.
+During this festival, the devotees decorate the lingam with flowers and conduct the Abhishek with milk.

 How to reach Kashi Vishwanath Temple Uttarkashi?

-- Air: The nearnest airport is Jolly Grant Airport, at a distance of 171 km from the temple.
+- Air: The nearest airport is Jolly Grant Airport, at a distance of 171 km from the temple.

 - Train: The nearest railway stations are Rishikesh as well as Dehradun (about 167 km from the temple)